John Stange examines the tow sled control body after retrieval

 Division of Aquatic Resources

-After awaking from a few hours sleep, I was disappointed to hear that the laser line scan towfish had some difficulties earlier in the morning with a steep incline in the northern Auau Channel.
-This was particularly disappointing to me as the area where the towfish was lost is a hotspot for the alien invasion of the Snowflake Coral in Maui’s deep black coral bed.
-We were really hoping to see if this technology would allow us to distinguish black coral colonies from colonies with Snowflake Coral overgrowth.
+After awaking from a few hours sleep, I was disappointed to hear that the laser line scan towfish had experienced some difficulties earlier with a steep incline in the northern Au'au Channel.
+This was particularly disappointing to me as the area where the towfish was lost is a hotspot for the alien invasion by the "snowflake" coral in Maui’s deep black-coral bed.
+We were really hoping to see if the laser line scan (LLS) technology would allow us to distinguish black coral colonies from colonies with snowflake coral overgrowth.
+The difficult terrain that the towfish was scanning makes this habitat ideal for both black coral and snowflake coral.

-The difficult terrain that the towfish was scanning makes this habitat ideal for both black coral and Snowflake Coral.
 We are still left with the question of how well this technology can let us describe large areas of black coral habitat.
-However, based on preliminary observations last night, Dr. Chris Kelley and I were able to analyze some rough laser line scan data and debate on the species of corals observed below 200 m.
-This was a very positive identification that the data generated with the laser is ideally suited to view the entire black coral population in prime habitats.
+However, based on preliminary observations last night, Dr. Chris Kelley and I were able to analyze some rough LLS data and debate on the species of corals observed below 200 m.
+The laser-generated data gave us a very positive identification, and we determined that the laser is ideally suited to view the entire black coral population in prime habitats.
 In addition, I am positive we would be able to generate density estimates and even some size estimates of colonies in the scanned areas.

 (top)